Gerda Nicolson: Death and legacy

 Nicolson collapsed in her dressing room prior to going to stage for theatre performance in Mary Lives! in 1992.
 Although she was rushed to hospital, she never regained consciousness and died on 12 June, aged 55.
 The cause of death was a brain-related haemorrhage.
 Pat Bishop assumed the role.

 Green Room Award: The Gerda Nicolson Award (for an Emerging Actress) was instituted in her name to commemorate her work in Australian theatre, as she is recognised as one of Victoria's finest female actors.
 This award, protected by The Green Room Awards Association, was presented to the recipient by her widower until his death in 2006.
-Recipients included; Alison Whyte, Peta Brady and Kat Stewart.
+Recipients included Alison Whyte, Peta Brady and Kat Stewart.

 Gerda Nicolson Award for Indigenous female students studying at the Victorian College of the Arts in the areas of performing arts.
-This award was hosted through the Willan Centre for an undergraduate student.
+This award was hosted through the Wilin Centre for an undergraduate student.